 During the job application process, employers will usually ask for references once they have decided to hire you, often just to confirm claims you have made and to enquire as to whether you are fit for the advertised role.
 Including them in the first stage of your interview process could be a good idea, as the interviewer will receive confirmation from others that you’re an appropriate candidate.

 As well as previous employers and teachers, you could also get testimonials from clients if you’re able to do so.
 This is especially applicable if you’re applying for roles in graphic or interior design.

 If you’re stuck wondering how best to present your portfolio, try searching online to see what other people in your industry have done.
 Being able to see what the end results could look like will help you feel inspired, and may spark some ideas of your own.

 If you’re short on time, there are plenty of online tools that can help you put a simple but effective portfolio together in no time at all.
 Portfoliobox and Clippings are just two portfolio builders available free of charge.

 Even if you’re comfortable designing a beautifully printed portfolio, remember it’s always useful to have an online version, too.
 This means you can send across a copy of your portfolio before you even get invited for an interview.
 It also means that employers will have the opportunity to browse through your work at their leisure, giving them more time to see what you’ve achieved and what your capabilities are.

+Now that you have read our tips on how to create an impressive portfolio, have a look at our guide to effective job hunting.
 If you need further help and advice with regards to your portfolio, you can contact the LCCA Careers and Employability team.